 When a segment of a procurement team can focus strictly on tactical work, improvement in these tactical metrics can be dramatic.

 Despite the benefits of separating procurement work into dedicated tactical and strategic assignments, there are a few downsides.

-The first downside is that tactical work may not appeal to more ambitious team members.
+The first downside worth mentioning is that tactical work may not appeal to the more ambitious members of your team.
 They may not find it challenging, and the path to career advancement may appear murky to them.
 Relegating someone with aggressive career aspirations to a permanent tactical role is a recipe for attrition.

-The second major downside is the inherent potential for communication disconnects.
+The second major downside is the inherent potential for communication disconnects to affect the quality of the Procurement department's contribution to the organization.
 For example, if one person negotiates a contract and a separate person is responsible for managing the day-to-day activities of that contract, there is a possibility that what is negotiated may not be enforced and the Procurement organization would be none the wiser.
 As another example, the person responsible for writing and negotiating the terms and conditions may have little understanding of the day-to-day realities of the supplier relationship and, therefore, may fail to address important operational issues when putting together the contractual agreement.

 Overcoming the Challenges of Separation

 While there are indeed challenges to separating tactical and strategic procurement responsibilities, those challenges should not dissuade one from doing so for his or her department.
 Most good ideas will have obstacles, it's just a matter of identifying those obstacles and getting around them.

 If you're worried about putting one of your star performers on a tactical team and that star performer becoming dissatisfied and ultimately leaving the company, require a rotation where your top performers cycle onto the tactical team for six months before going (back) onto the strategic team.